SoftUni-Internal/interactive-content/RO/00-Intro-to-Programming/06-Homework.md

 ```
 [/code-editor]
 [task-description]
-Write a Python program, which:
+## Description

-Prints "Hello Python" on the console
+Write a Python program, which prints `Hello Python` on the console.

 [/task-description]
 [code-io /]
 [tests]